Zhyd: Russian

+On December 4, 1762 Empress Catherine II issued a manifesto permitting all foreigners to travel and to settle in Russia, adding kromye zhidov ("except the Jews").
+In the legislative enactments of the last decade of Catherine's reign the term zhid was replaced by еврей yevrey, "Hebrew".

-Ukrainian language
+Ukrainian

-Nikita Khrushchev commented on the term in his memoirs:I remember that once we invited Ukrainians, Jews, and Poles...to a meeting at the Lviv opera house.
-It struck me as very strange to hear the Jewish speakers at the meeting refer to themselves as 'yids'.… "We yids hereby declare ourselves in favor of such-and-such."
-Out in the lobby after the meeting, I stopped some of these men and demanded "How dare you use the word 'yid'?
-Don't you know it's a very offensive term, an insult to the Jewish nation?"

-"Here in the Western Ukraine it's just the opposite," they explained.
-"We call ourselves yids....
-Apparently what they said was true.
-If you go back to Ukrainian literature...you'll see that 'yid' isn't used derisively or insultingly."

-21st-century controversies
+Under the influence of Russian, the terms have also become pejorative in modern Ukrainian (жидівка / жид, zhydivka / zhyd).
+Nikita Khrushchev commented on the term in his memoirs:

+In the Western Ukrainian dialect of Yiddish, the term for 'Jew" is 'Zhyd' - as is found in the name of the Hassidic dynasty of Ziditshov.
+The dialect stresses the Y-sound of the Yiddish word "Yid" into a 'Zh".

 In December 2012, Ukrainian politician Ihor Miroshnychenko of the Svoboda party wrote on Facebook that Hollywood actress Mila Kunis, who is Jewish, is "not a Ukrainian but a zhydivka."
 Ukrainian Jews protested the use of the term.
 Svoboda officials and Ukrainian philologist Oleksandr Ponomariv argued that in the Ukrainian language, the word does not always have the anti-Semitic connotations that it does in the Russian language, though Ponomariv warned that the term would be considered offensive by Jewish people.
 The Ukrainian Ministry of Justice declared that Miroshnichenko's use of the word was legal because it is an archaic term for Jew and not necessarily a slur.
 In a letter of protest directed to then-Prime Minister of Ukraine Mykola Azarov, the term Zhydovka was described by Rabbi Marvin Hier of the US-based Simon Wiesenthal Center as an "insidious slur invoked by the Nazis and their collaborators as they rounded up the Jews to murder them at Babi Yar and in the death camps."

-Iryna Farion defends the usage of the term zhyd in Ukrainian, claiming that the pejorative meaning to the previously neutral word was the result of Russification during the Soviet times, when the Russian word yevrei for 'Jews' was forced into the Ukrainian language.